 mStudio Policy Guide

 Access: Members of the Department of Art community have access during open lab hours, or while being supervised by an approved faculty or TA.
 Additionally, autonomous access is given to those who are working on advanced projects, are familiar with the equipment and policies for the lab, and consistently show the ability to help keep it functioning properly.
-Please contact Studio Manager Joel Sherman <firstname.lastname@example.org> for information about advanced projects and access in the mStudio.
+Please contact Director of Labs Joel Sherman <firstname.lastname@example.org> for information about advanced projects and access in the mStudio.